oddbird/oddsite/content/2017/1/5/git-rebase.rst

    branch, and if you need to collaborate, pull requests into the other person's branch are the way to go.

-2. Maintain a strong distinction between read-only upstream branches, and writable feature branches.
+2. Maintain a strong distinction between read-only upstream branches and writable feature branches.

 These principles won't work for every team and every situation, so you have to